creationix/topcube/README.markdown

 ## TODOS

  - Share the event loop between GTK's GLib and Node's libev.
 Tim Smart's node-gtk binding seems to implement this.
+   - I'm running the webview in a child process currently as a workaround.
  - Provide a way for the JavaScript in the webview talk to the JavaScript in node.
-   - Maybe they should share a context, maybe not.
-Sharing a context would require replacing the JavaScriptCore in the webview with node's V8 instance.
-   - Sharing a context could prove very dangerous.
-   - How about instead, we simply provide two-way messaging.
-Though that could also expose nasty security holes.
- - Provide a way for node to populate the content of the webview.
-This may be a local http server or some other means.
+   - Currently we can use websockets or normal ajax.
+   - It would be neat if webkit got it's contexts from node's V8
+ - provide some infrastructure to get html to the browser.
+Currently the sample app shows how this can be done app-side.